-The COVA clinical program evaluates the therapeutic efficacy and the safety of Sarconeos (BIO101) as a treatment to prevent further respiratory deterioration in patients with acute respiratory failure associated with COVID-19.
+The COVA study evaluates the therapeutic efficacy and the safety of Sarconeos (BIO101) as a treatment to prevent further respiratory deterioration in patients who experience severe respiratory manifestations due to COVID-19.

 The Coronavirus SARS-CoV-2 can cause Acute Respiratory Distress Syndrome (ARDS) by disrupting the renin angiotensin system (RAS), which has a key role in regulating respiratory function.
 It is believed that SARS-CoV-2 enters the lung cells using the Angiotensin 2 Converting Enzyme (ACE-2), a key enzyme in the RAS, inhibiting the system’s protective arm.

 Sarconeos (BIO101) activates the MAS receptor, a key component of the protective arm of the RAS, and has been shown to significantly improve respiratory function in several preclinical models.

 Sarconeos (BIO101) has demonstrated a good safety profile during the SARA development program which is evaluating its ability to improve muscle function in frail elderly patients with sarcopenia (the phase 2b study, SARA-INT, is currently underway).
 Sarconeos (BIO101) is also being developed to improve the respiratory function of children with Duchenne muscular dystrophy (DMD).
 COVA is based on clinical and preclinical data from Sarconeos (BIO101) in these neuromuscular diseases

 In the context of the world crisis caused by COVID-19, the aim of Biophytis is to bring in the shortest time a medical treatment that will help to prevent further respiratory deterioration in individuals who present with severe respiratory manifestations of COVID-19.
 Biophytis is bringing its expertise in ageing science to a patient population particularly susceptible to such deterioration, as old age and frailty are important risk factors.

 The study is titled: “Testing the efficacy and safety of BIO101, for the prevention if respiratory deterioration, in patients with SARS-CoV-2 pneumonia (COVA study)” and is designed as a global Phase 2/3, randomized, double-blind, placebo-controlled, adaptive and seamless design study, with 2 parts:

 The primary endpoint is all cause mortality or signs of respiratory failure, secondary and exploratory endpoints will include, safety and tolerability, improvements in COVID-19 patients’ respiratory function, and effects on biomarkers associated with the Renin-Angiotensin System (RAS), target of Sarconeos (BIO101), will also be evaluated.